ReactiveX/rxdart/README.md

 ### Subjects

 Dart provides the [StreamController](https://api.dart.dev/stable/dart-async/StreamController-class.html) class to create and manage a Stream.
-RxDart offers two additional StreamControllers with additional capabilities, known as Subjects:
+RxDart offers three additional StreamControllers with additional capabilities, known as Subjects:

 - [BehaviorSubject](https://pub.dev/documentation/rxdart/latest/rx/BehaviorSubject-class.html) - A broadcast StreamController that caches the latest added value or error.
 When a new listener subscribes to the Stream, the latest value or error will be emitted to the listener.
 Furthermore, you can synchronously read the last emitted value.
 - [ReplaySubject](https://pub.dev/documentation/rxdart/latest/rx/ReplaySubject-class.html) - A broadcast StreamController that caches the added values.
 When a new listener subscribes to the Stream, the cached values will be emitted to the listener.